itzvinoth/vp-docs/docs/table/table-limit.md

   },
   data () {
     return {
-      // headers and data arrays are presented in the above
+      // headers and data arrays are available in the table introduction section
       dataHoldingsHeader: headers,
       dataHoldings: data
     }